zaynkorai/gemini-fullstack-gograph-quickstart/README.md

 ```
 This will run the backend and frontend development servers.
 Open your browser and navigate to the frontend development server URL (e.g., `http://localhost:5173/app`).

 _Alternatively, you can run the backend and frontend development servers separately.
 For the backend, open a terminal in the `backend/` directory and run `langgraph dev`.
 The backend API will be available at `http://127.0.0.1:2024`.
-It will also open a browser window to the LangGraph UI.
+It will also open a browser window to the GoGraph UI.
 For the frontend, open a terminal in the `frontend/` directory and run `npm run dev`.
 The frontend will be available at `http://localhost:5173`._

 ## How the Backend Agent Works (High-Level)

-The core of the backend is a LangGraph agent defined in `backend/src/agent/graph.py`.
+The core of the backend is a GoGraph custom agent defined in `backend/agent/graph.go`.
 It follows these steps:

 ![Agent Flow](./agent.png)